Performing High-Quality CPR

-Minimizing Interruptions in Compressions During CPR
+Minimizing Interruptions in Compressions

-CPR compressions
+Performing CPR compressions

 Minimizing interruptions in compressions during CPR is crucial for several reasons, as it directly influences the effectiveness of resuscitation efforts and the chances of a positive outcome for the victim.
 Here are key reasons highlighting the importance of minimizing interruptions in compressions: